WatershedArts/Footfall/ReadMe.md

 Inside the <UPLOADURL> tag put your upload.php url this will fire the events into the database.
 The other settings will need tweaking depending on where you place the tracker.

+The ThreadedFootfall example uses JSON for its config.

 ###Thanks
 Thanks to Kyle McDonald for [ofxCv](http://github.com/kylemcdonald/ofxCv) and George Profenza for [ofxCvPiCam] (https://github.com/orgicus/ofxCvPiCam).